HEnquist/camilladsp/README.md

 - Shibata48, for 48 kHz
 - None, just quantize without dither.
 Only useful with small target bit depth for demonstration.

-Lipshitz, Fweighted and Shibata give the least amount ofaudible noise.
+Lipshitz, Fweighted and Shibata give the least amount of audible noise.
 [See the SOX documentation for more details.](http://sox.sourceforge.net/SoX/NoiseShaping)
 To test the different types, set the target bit depth to something very small like 5 bits and try them all.